-Working Washington unites low-wage workers to fight for a fair economy where everyone can support themselves, afford the basics, and contribute to the economy.
+Working Washington unites working people to fight for a fair economy where everyone can support themselves, afford the basics, and contribute to the economy.
 We launched the fast food strikes that sparked the fight for $15 in Seattle; we helped lead the successful campaign to pass $15 in SeaTac; and we work in coalition with unions, faith groups, and grassroots organizations to hold corporations & politicians accountable to community needs.
 Contact us.

 Hundreds of fast food workers with Working Washington launched strikelines across Seattle in May 2013, calling for $15 an hour and the right to organize, and sparking a movement to strike poverty by raising wages.
 Through a year of intensifying of marches, boycotts, strikes, and other mobilizations, worker voices dominated the public debate, making income inequality and the minimum wage into the central public issues of the day.
 Almost exactly a year after the first fast food strikes, Seattle made history when City Council unanimously passed the first-ever citywide $15 minimum wage, and the mayor signed it into law.

 There are thousands of poverty-wage workers at our first-class airport, including the people who handle bags, clean cabins, provide passenger services, and fuel the planes.
 These poverty-wage workers at Sea-Tac Airport aren’t employed by the airlines or even the Port of Seattle, which runs the airport.
 Instead, these jobs have been contracted out to the lowest-bidder, driving down wages and benefits.
 Now these workers are organizing to make every job at our airport a good job.
 And they are winning.